research-ag/streams/docs/StreamReceiver.md

 func onChunk(cm : Types.ChunkMessage<T>) : Types.ControlMessage
 ```

+Returns `#gap` if length in chunk don't correspond to length in `StreamReceiver`.
+Returns `#stopped` if the receiver is already stopped or maximum time out between chunks exceeded.
-processes a chunk and responds to sender
+Otherwise processes a chunk and call `itemCallback` on each item.

 ### Function `stop`